-In the meantime, efforts are needed to develop the capacities of local development actors (state and non-state).
-Indeed, policy changes in support of decentralisation and more responsive local service delivery will not be successful if there are no preliminary efforts towards capacity development (in terms of leadership, organisational structure, human capabilities, skills and behaviour, financial and administrative systems and processes and data and information).
+structure, human capabilities, skills and behaviour, financial and administrative systems and processes and data and information).
 For decentralisation policies to be successful, there is a need for these capacity elements to be in place to ensure improved functioning of the local governance institutions to support participatory planning, budgeting, service delivery and monitoring.
 The challenge is also to make sure that such a capacity building process is inclusive and pays attention not only to the public administration and state institutions but also to non-state actors, including the Ethnic Armed Organisations and their affiliated CSOs.

-Capacity development efforts remain thus at the core of the programme strategy, but with a stronger focus now also on advancing the policy debate towards more effective, decentralised and responsive local governance institutions that have improved capacities to support local implementation of the MSDP.
+Capacity development efforts remain thus at the core of the programme strategy, but with a stronger focus now also on inclusion of previously disadvantaged groups that are claiming a stronger stake in local decisionmaking.
+To advance the development and peace process it is also important that successful pilots and innovations in management are scaled up to ensure broader and deeper impact. programme thereby also aims at advancing a more inclusive policy debate on local governance and decentralisation reforms and strategies.
 The programme will build on the model and the progress made by the TDLG project while at the same time deepening and broadening the initial TDLG approach, and also addressing the more recent, broader contextual factors and opportunities that need to be factored into the programme strategy.